 What can you do to fix it?

-If you’ve found your drive no longer writes – no matter which computer you try using it on – it’s most likely reached its write cycle limit.
+If you’ve found your drive no longer writes – no matter which computer you try using it on – it has most likely reached its write cycle limit.

 There is nothing you can do to “fix” the drive – the memory has been exhausted and the controller has been set to write protect the drive.

-There is one thing you can do – make a copy of the data.
+But there is one last thing you can do – make a copy of the data.

 Not convinced it’s dead?

 If you’re not convinced that the drive is dead you can try reformatting the drive using the diskpart command line tool.
 This tool is available in the Windows operating system only.
 You will need local administrator access to use the tool.

 IMPORTANT: these instructions will erase the USB drive – it’s important that you have a copy of the data, should it work, and that you select the correct drive to format.

 - In the Windows search box, type ‘cmd’